-This script was developed for the NeoGeography 3C project supported by Arts Queensland, the Australia Council for the Arts and Sunshine Coast Council.
-Figments of Eliza has been staged successfully but can be read as a piece of writing in its own right.
+This script was developed as part of the NeoGeography 3C Regional Writing project supported by Arts Queensland, the Australia Council for the Arts and Sunshine Coast Council.
+This project (Queensland Writers Centre, 2010) asked artists to document and reflect on their relationship to place.
+The script was developed following research and blogging in the role of Eliza Fraser across a four-month period.
+Figments of Eliza was staged successfully for the NeoGeography showcase but can also be read as a piece of writing in its own right.